10 Best Wedding Photographers in Kolkata

-Among all the regional weddings in India, weddings of Maharashtra are ones that are filled with simple and vibrant rituals.
+Among all the regional weddings in India, Marathi Weddings are the ones filled with simple and vibrant rituals.
 There is no such ritual which can be termed as unnecessary or irrelevant.
 All the rituals have particular spiritual significance and exhibit the core values of the Maharashtrian culture.

 Most of the wedding ceremonies are conducted during the day and spice up the whole event.
 While, some of the rituals may, however, vary according to the customs and beliefs of the people, here are some of the important rituals.
 The venue of the pre-wedding rituals of a typical Marathi wedding takes place at the respective houses of the bride and the groom.

-The marriage procedures of a traditional Maharashtrian Wedding begins with Lagnaach Bedior or finding a suitable match.
+The marriage procedures of a traditional Marathi wedding begins with Lagnaach Bedior or finding a suitable match.
 Once that task is done, the horoscopes of the boy and the girl are matched by the priests.
 It is only after the matching of the horoscope that the other wedding processes begin.

-The wedding invitations are selected and printed.
-The first invitation is always presented to Lord Ganesha as a symbolic request to grace the auspicious occasion by his divine presence.
+Marathi wedding invitations are selected and printed.
+The first Marathi wedding card is always presented to Lord Ganesha as a symbolic request to grace the auspicious occasion by his divine presence.

 The wedding day ceremonies begin with Ganapati Puja to take blessings of Lord Ganesha before other rituals.
 The bride is escorted to the Lagna Mandap by her maternal uncle where the mangalashtakas or the Sanskrit and Marathi verses are recited.
 The bride and groom have to wear a string of flowers or pearls on their heads, which is commonly known as mundavalya.